DivnaP/MovieReviewsClassifier/README.md

  *J48 Decision tree* is a predictive machine-learning model that decides the target value (dependent variable) of a new sample based on various attribute values of the available data.[3]

 *SENTIWORDNET 3.0* is a lexical resource explicitly devised for supporting sentiment classification and opinion mining applications.
-SENTIWORDNET is the result of the automatic annotationof all the synsets of WORDNET according to the notions of “positivity”, “negativity”, and “neutrality”.
+SentiWordNet is the result of the automatic annotationof all the synsets of WORDNET according to the notions of “positivity”, “negativity”, and “neutrality”.
 Each synset s is associated to three numerical scores P os(s), Neg(s), and Obj(s) which indicate how positive, negative, and “objective” (i.e., neutral) the terms contained in the synset are.
-Different senses of the same term may thus have different opinion-related propertie
+Different senses of the same term may thus have different opinion-related propertie.

 # 3. Dataset